Vyral/base-template/_posts/2019-03-26-how-do-you-estimate-your-washington-county-property-taxes.md

 <p style="text-align: center;"><em>Today on “GoStGeorgeTV,” I’ll discuss how to estimate your property taxes in Washington County.</em></p>

 If your property is in Washington County, how can you figure out how much you’ll pay in property taxes?
-Let me walk you through it. **To follow along with the video above, visit the Washington County Assessor’s [webpage](https://www.washco.utah.gov/departments/assessor/){: target="_blank"} and click the “Tax Estimator” button.**
+Let me walk you through it. **To follow along with the video above, visit the <a href="https://www.washco.utah.gov/departments/assessor/" target="_blank">Washington County Assessor’s</a> [webpage](https://www.washco.utah.gov/departments/assessor/){: target="_blank"} and click the “Tax Estimator” button.**

 The question that inspired today’s topic came from a client who asked how much she would pay in property taxes on a $100,000 home.